- could be a relative, friend or neighbour

 There is no charge for support provided as a result of a carer’s assessment.

 Many people have an informal carer living with them, or perhaps living nearby, who helps them on a regular basis.
-Carers sometimes need a break and this may be provided in several ways:
+Carers sometimes need a break and this may be provided in several ways: the person being cared for may wish to go into a care home for a week or two; may arrange home-based respite care where another carer moves into your home; or may arrange for family-based respite care where the person moves into another family's home for a short time.

 The best option for you all will depend on the person's needs, the urgency of the situation and personal choice and cost.